-By: /S/ Sang Park Sang Park, Chief Executive Officer (Principal Executive Officer)
+By: /s/ Sang Park

+Sang Park, Chief Executive

+Officer (Principal Executive Officer)

-Pursuant to the requirements of the Securities Act of 1933, this Ar persons on behalf of MagnaChip Semiconductor LLC and in the capacities ${\tt Constant}$ ed below by the following
+Pursuant to the requirements of the Securities Act of 1933, this Amendment No. 3 to Registration Statement on Form S-1 has been signed below by the following persons on behalf of MagnaChip Semiconductor LLC and in the capacities and on the dates indicated:

-S ignature T itle Date
+Signature - Title Date

-/s/ Sang Park Sang Park Cha Chief Executive Officer and airman of the Board of Directors (Principal Executive Officer) May 21, 2010
+/s/ Sang Park Sang Park Chief Executive Officer and Chairman of the Board of Directors (Principal Executive Officer) May 21, 2010

 Margaret Sakai Chief Financial Officer (Principal Financial and Accounting Officer) May 21, 2010

 Michael Elkins Director May 21, 2010

 Randal Klein Director May 21, 2010

+Director May 21, 2010

 R. Douglas Norby Director May 21, 2010

 Gidu Shroff Director May 21, 2010

 Steven Tan Director May 21, 2010

-Nader Tavakoli Director May 21, 2010
+Nader Tavakoli , ,

 By /s/ Sang Park Attorney-in-fact

-II-8